-If you dont know me already, I havent drank any alcohol in 15 months.
-I still count in months because Im still in the infancy of abstaining.
-It will likely get annoying once 2 years rolls around, but by then the words Two Years will really pop out of my mouth with pride (knock wood I dont relapse).
+If you don’t know me already, I haven’t drank any alcohol in 5 years.
+I used to count in months because I was still in the infancy of abstaining.
+It got annoying once 2 years rolled around, but by then the words Two Years really started to pop out of my mouth with pride.

 I tried quitting for Just a Month in the past, and this 15 months is a continuation on those experiments.
 I started Sober October in 2010 as an experiment in mental and physical health, after reading an article about a Food Writer who needed a break from her constant imbibing.

 I cant find the original column, but the writer went on to praise the health and monetary benefits of her month of sobriety.
 She saved money, lost weight, and her first glass of wine in November was the best shed ever had.
 It sounded amazing, so I decided to take the plunge and it worked!